Photography by:

 The project website can be accessed here.

-The project dissemination workshop will be a hybrid event, online and in-person in Johannesburg, in October/November 2023.
+A project dissemination workshop will be a hybrid event, online and in-person in Johannesburg, in early 2024.

 Outputs